DenaJGibbon/Publications-2025/Siamang-noise/README.md

 ## Analysis Workflow

-1.  **Data Compilation**: Distance data is compiled from Excel files in the `Distance` subdirectory.
+1.  **Data Compilation and Transformation**: Distance data is compiled from Excel files in the `Distance` subdirectory.
-2.  **Data Transformation**: Data is reshaped from wide to long format and recoded for better interpretability.
-3.  **Modeling**: Mixed-effects models are defined to evaluate the effects of playback conditions.
+2.  **Modeling**: Mixed-effects models are defined to evaluate the effects of playback conditions.
-4.  **Diagnostics**: Residual simulations and diagnostic plots are generated to assess model performance.
+3.  **Diagnostics**: Residual simulations and diagnostic plots are generated to assess model performance.
-5.  **Visualization**: Model coefficients and other results are visualized using `sjPlot` and `ggpubr`.
+4.  **Visualization**: Model coefficients and other results are visualized using `sjPlot` and `ggpubr`.

 <figure>